bushidocodes/gm-fabric-dashboard/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 Gray Matter Fabric Dashboard is an administrative interface for managing microservices and distributed systems running on the [Gray Matter microservice framework](http://deciphernow.com/grey-matter#fabric).
 The framework currently includes support for [JVM-based microservices](https://github.com/DecipherNow/gm-fabric-jvm) and provides a [pass-through agent](https://github.com/DecipherNow/gm-fabric-jvmagent) to provide instrumentation around existing applications.
-Support for Golang and other languages is currently in progress.
+Support for Go and other languages is currently in progress.

 ## Prerequisites